CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

 * TeamMember4
 * TeamMember5

+## Sprint 1 Project Status
+Base Model is implemented, including student data, operations on that data, and data persistence via class serialization to file.
+The three basic scene GUI visuals have been implemented: Login, Courses Overview, and Course.
+Next Steps:
+ * Jon - Finish drop down list for adding a course and GUI changes to reflect model
+ * TeamMember2
+ * TeamMember3
+ * TeamMember4
+ * TeamMember5

 ## Vision
 > Our team is building a desktop application for students to assist them in tracking academic performance.